PowerDNS/go-tlsconfig/README.md

 - A `Manager` can generate a corresponding `tls.Config`.
 - On-disk certificates can be automatically reloaded without downtime.

+The main idea behind it is that you can integrate it in your code once and then automatically gain support for any new certificate management features in the future.

 ## YAML configuration examples

 Note that depending on the application, the configuration can also be in JSON or another format.